carlosbg1991/RFID_Matlab_receiver/README.md

 <img src="figs/sample_IQconst_CFO1kHz.png" alt="drawing" width="250"/>
 </p>

-A sample of the execution output is shown below, which maps to the sample dataset in [2] with no other impairment added.
+A fragment of the execution output is shown below, which maps to the sample dataset in [2] with no other impairment added.
 The left-most integer denotes the slot index within the execution.
 For each slot, the code prints the following information- The first value is the RN16 value that was decoded in the second stage of the inventory round.
 The second value is the channel estimation (gain and phase).
 Then, a short and a complete EPC decoded is shown for that particular slot.
 Note that the decoder only accepts those EPC's who has passed the CRC check.
 Lastly, a BER measurement is included.
 This last feature is only relevant when only one tag is in range and its EPC is known a priori.

 ```Source
  SLOT  ||                  MESSAGE